phalcon-orphanage/docs/docs/en/db-models.md

 }
 ```

-<h5 class='alert alert-warning' markdown='1'>If you're using PHP 5.4/5.5 it is recommended you declare each column that makes part of the model in order to save memory and reduce the memory allocation. </h5>
+<h5 class='alert alert-warning'>If you're using PHP 5.4/5.5 it is recommended you declare each column that makes part of the model in order to save memory and reduce the memory allocation. </h5>

 By default, the model `Store\Toys\RobotParts` will map to the table `robot_parts`.
 If you want to manually specify another name for the mapped table, you can use the `setSource()` method: